simpleaswater/resources/grants/template/README.md

 -------------------------------------------------------------

 #### Instructions:
-- The file name for each grant post should be the grant name, as such there is no file name collosion.
+- The file name for each grant post should be the grant name as such there is no file name collision.
 - Sections with [REQUIRED] label should be present in each grant file.
 - Sections with [OPTIONAL] label can be added in case they are specified in the grant details.